www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] A no-code editor would be interesting for something interactive like crisis network (Cin), where a program also represents a GUI for interacting with the world.
 * [ ] Note that initial no-code editor was a feature creep.
-* [ ] Use fonts with constant character width, in order to have consistent nice formatting in the code editor's default example.
+* [ ] Use monospace fonts, in order to have consistent nice formatting in the code editor's default example.
+  Currently, some span styles are overwritten by the `basic.css`.
+    * [ ] Try adjusting this via a CodeMirror config: https://discuss.codemirror.net/t/changing-the-font-size-of-cm6/2935/5
+* [ ] Calculate solution, when the editor is opened, so that the example tables are loaded.
+  This action makes the editor feel more interactive to new visitors and also makes the example fully loaded.
 # Done Tasks
 * [x] Improve user experience regarding the application's responsiveness, by supporting multiple web server users at once.
     * [x] Implement basic multi threading injection framework.